d4n392/Zendesk-Support-Lab/README.md

 ![image](https://github.com/user-attachments/assets/23b30e63-54bf-430e-83b2-d98d6fcb0c4d)

 #### _Internal Notes_
-Sometimes you need to leave yourself or team members an internal note, that doesn't need to go to the customer.
+There are times where you need to leave yourself or team members an internal note, that doesn't need to go to the customer.

 ![image](https://github.com/user-attachments/assets/6078e286-6595-472e-a13c-2d76e9d38f19)